Astron/Astron/docs/building/windows-visualstudio.md

 1. Introduction
 ---------------
-This document describes all steps required to build the *Astron* server suite on a windows machine; from acquisition of the *Astron* code and all code components it depends on (referred to as "dependencies"), to building of those dependencies and *Astron* itself.
+This document describes all steps required to build the *Astron* cluster on a windows machine; from acquisition of the *Astron* code and all code components it depends on (referred to as "dependencies"), to building of those dependencies and *Astron* itself.
 These are general instructions that can be followed by anyone using *Astron*.

 This document covers building Astron in a Windows environment only.